 Among his many other achievements are the NFL Offensive Rookie of the Year Award (1994), NFL MVP (2000), First-Team All-Pro selections (1999, '00, '01), seven Pro Bowl selections along with his Super Bowl ring for Super Bowl XXXIV.

 He missed the entire 2006 season due to knee injuries and on March 26, 2007, Faulk announced his retirement from football.
-The St. Louis Rams retired his #28 jersey on December 20, 2007.
+The Los Angeles Rams retired his #28 jersey on December 20, 2007.

 Marshall is one of the few players to reach at least 10,000 rushing yards and 5,000 receiving yards in his career.
 Following are his stats for his three most productive years.¹